dmlc/gluon-cv/docs/api/data.datasets.rst

 .. hint::

-   For small dataset such as MNIST and CIFAR10, please refer to `Gluon Vision Datasets
+   For small dataset such as MNIST and CIFAR10, please refer to `GluonCV Datasets
    <https://mxnet.incubator.apache.org/api/python/gluon/data.html#vision-datasets>`_,
    which can be used directly without any downloading step.